THE PAFL PLAY BOOK

 3. The Team

-- There is no maximum to the amount of players per team.
+- There is no maximum to the number of players per team.
 Before the game commences, it is up to the team captains to decide how many players they would like on the field and how many interchange players they would like.
-Once this has been decided, it is up theumpire to determine how many players should line up in each zone according to the appendix on the last page.
+Once this has been decided, it is up to the umpire to determine how many players should line up in each zone according to the appendix on the last page.

-- Interchange of players may take place at any time and as often as required.
+- Interchanges of players may take place at any time and as often as required.

 9. Start of play